Register IP that has a Māori element

 We will let you know if your patent application goes to the Māori Patents Advisory Committee.

-The process won’t cost extra and in most cases doesn’t delay the process.
+The process won’t cost extra and doesn’t delay examination in most cases.

 Designs with a Māori element